ais-open/azure-blueprint/README.md

 The pre-deployment PowerShell script will verify that a supported version of PowerShell is installed, that the necessary Azure PowerShell modules are installed.
 Azure PowerShell modules provide cmdlets for managing Azure resources.
 After all setup requirements are verified, the script will prompt for parameters and credentials to use when the solution is deployed.
 The script will prompt for the following parameters:

+[Note: for parameters that the customer needs to look up (e.g., subscription ID), provide instructions to find]

-**subscriptionID**: Unique ID for your Azure Government subscription.
-To find your Azure Government subscription ID, navigate to https://portal.azure.us and sign in.
+* **subscriptionID**: To find your Azure Government subscription ID, navigate to https://portal.azure.us and sign in.
 Expand the service menu, and begin typing "subscription" in the filter box.
 Click on **Subscriptions** to open the subscriptions blade.
 Note the subscription ID, which has the format xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx.

-**resourceGroupName**: Resource group name for this deployment.
-Resource group name must be a string of 1-90 alphanumeric characters (0-9, a-z, A-Z), periods, underscores, hyphens, and parenthesis and cannot end in a period (e.g., `blueprint-rg`).
+* **resourceGroupName**: The resource group name must be a string of 1-90 alphanumeric characters (0-9, a-z, A-Z), periods, underscores, hyphens, and parenthesis and cannot end in a period (e.g., `blueprint-rg`).

-**keyVaultName**: Key Vault name.
-Key Vault name must be a string 3-24 alphanumeric characters (0-9, a-z, A-Z) and hyphens and must be unique across Azure Government.
+* **keyVaultName**: The Key Vault name must be a string 3-24 alphanumeric characters (0-9, a-z, A-Z) and hyphens and must be unique across Azure Government.

-**adminPassword**: Administrator password for local VM accounts (see note 3 below)
+* **adminPassword**: Administrator password for local VM accounts (must complexity requirements)

-**sqlServerServiceAccountPassword**: SQL service account password (see note 3 below)
+* **sqlServerServiceAccountPassword**: SQL service account password (must complexity requirements)

-Note: You must enter credentials that meet the following complexity requirements: [...].
+### Pre-deployment instructions

 1. Clone this GitHub repository to your local workstation
 2. Start PowerShell as an administrator